paulrobertlloyd/roadtrip/2-typography-and-grids/content.md

 ![By creating a basic style guide, we can demonstrate how the base HTML elements will appear within the context of the overall design.](1.jpg)

+▲ _By creating a basic style guide, we can demonstrate how the base HTML elements will appear within the context of the overall design._

 With that in mind, let's start with the `<body>` element:

 	body {